obrie/retrokit/README.md

 * Automatic joystick selection for Commodore 64 via C64 Dreams project
 * Automatic integration of eXoDOS configurations for PC games
 * Automatic selection of the best emulator per-game for Arcade, Atari Jaguar, and N64
-* Automatic filtering of runnable games for Sega Saturn
+* Automatic filtering of runnable games for 3Do, PSP, Sega Saturn, and more
-* Optimized settings per-game for Arcade, Atari Jaguar, and N64
+* Optimized settings per-game for Arcade, Atari Jaguar, C64, N64, and more
 * Conversion of ISO-based ROMs to CHD for Dreamcast, PCEngine, PSX, and SegaCD
 * Conversion of ISO-based ROMS to CSO for PSP
 * DLC support for PSP (PSN) ROMs

-All of this means you can set up your arcade machine from scratch to feature-complete with less than a few hours worth of work.
+All of this means you can set up your system from scratch to feature-complete with less than a few hours worth of work.
 The automated scripts could take days to complete depending on the size of your game collection.